azdavis/dotfiles/readme.md

 ## install

-Note: A file on your system, if it exists, will be replaced with a file (or symlink to a file) in `dotfiles`, if it exists, according to the following
+Note: A path on your system, if it exists, will be replaced with a path (or symlink to a path) in `dotfiles`, if it exists, according to the following
 table:

 | # | On your system                                 | In `dotfiles`    |